Try Semrush

 Achieving optimal on-page SEO isn’t a one-time task.

 SEO algorithms evolve, user behavior changes, and industry trends shift.
-Regular monitoring allows you to adapt your content to stay ahead of the curve.

 To maintain peak performance, monitor these metrics:

-• Bounce Rate: A high bounce rate could suggest that visitors aren’t finding what they expect.
+• Bounce rate: A high bounce rate could suggest that visitors aren’t finding what they expect.
 Regularly assess and improve content to lower bounce rates.

-• Keyword Rankings: Track the performance of your target keywords.
+• Keyword rankings: Track the performance of your target keywords.
 If search rankings decline, it may be time to revisit and optimize your content.

 Conclusion